openshift/origin/assets/README.md

 OpenShift 3 Static Assets
 =========================
 The static assets for OpenShift v3.
-This includes the web management console.
+This includes the web console.

 Contributing
 ------------